Circular orders: topology and continuous actions: Order preserving actions and tameness

 \begin{thm} The topological group $H_+(X)$ (with compact open topology) is Rosenthal representable for every c-ordered compact space $X$.
 For example, this is the case for $H_+(\T)$. \end{thm} \begin{proof} (See also \cite{GM-tame}) Let $G:=H_+(X)$ with its compact open topology.
 The dynamical $G$-system $X$ admits a representation $(h, \a)$ (in the sense of \cite{Me-nz,GM-rose})

 on a Rosenthal Banach space $V$ by Theorem \ref{t:CoisWRN}.
-Then the homomorphism is a topological group embedding because the strong operator topology on $\operatorname{Iso}(V)$ is identical with the compact open topology inherited from the action of this group on the weak-star compact unit ball $(B^*,w^*)$ in the dual $V^*$. \end{proof}
+Then the homomorphism $ h^* \colon G \to \operatorname{Iso}(V), \ \ g \mapsto h(g^{-1}) $ is a topological group embedding because the strong operator topology on $\operatorname{Iso}(V)$ is identical with the compact open topology inherited from the action of this group on the weak-star compact unit ball $(B_{V^*},w^*)$ in the dual $V^*$. \end{proof}

 The Ellis compactification $j \colon G \to E(G,\T)$ of the Polish group $G=H_+(\T)$ is a topological embedding.
-In fact, observe that the compact open topology on $j(G) \subset C_+(\T, \T)$ coincides with the pointwise topology.
+Indeed, the compact-open topology on $j(G) \subset C_+(\T, \T)$ coincides with the pointwise topology \cite[Section 8]{GM-tame}.
 This observation implies, by \cite[Remark 4.14]{GM-survey}, that $\mathrm{Tame}(G)$ separates points and closed subsets.
 Thus, by Theorem \ref{t:GrRepr}, every orderly topological group $G$ is Rosenthal representable.
 For example, $\R$ is orderly as it can be embedded into $H_+([0,1])$, where $[0,1]$ is treated as the two-point compactification of $\R$.
-Recall that it is yet unknown (see \cite{GM-survey}) whether every Polish group is Rosenthal representable.
-A sufficient condition is that $G$ is embedded into a product of c-orderly topological groups.
+Recall that it is yet unknown (see \cite{GM-survey}) whether every topological group is Rosenthal representable.